FrancoMeriles/project-news/README.md

 - Classes
 - Promises

+# Design

+The UI/UX is made by [Sofía Colque](https://www.linkedin.com/in/sofiacolquesaavedra/), thanks a lot.

 ### Requirements

 - Please make sure you have NodeJS installed, as this contains `npm`, which is necessary